MaayanLab/PFOCRummage/README.md

 <https://PFCORummage.maayanlab.cloud/>

-This is a webserver for gene set enrichment analysis on a very large gene set -- one constructed from the .
-The [bot](https://github.com/MaayanLab/rummagene/tree/main/bot) does the monthly update from the [WikiPathways PFOCR releases](https://data.wikipathways.org/pfocr/current/).
+This is a webserver for gene set enrichment analysis on a very large gene set library.
+The [bot](https://github.com/MaayanLab/rummagene/tree/main/bot) extracts the monthly updates from the [WikiPathways PFOCR releases](https://data.wikipathways.org/pfocr/current/).

 ## Development
 Rather than splitting up the meta and data APIs, all functionality is incorporated into a postgres database.